TrendingTechnology/cog_how_to/README.md

 print(f"Url nir band: {nir}")
 ```

 Now we got the URLs of the most recent Sentinel 2 imaginery for our region.
 In the next step, we need to calculate which pixels to query from our geoTIFF server.
-The satellite image come with 10980 x 10980 pixels.
+The satellite image comes with 10980 x 10980 pixels.
 Every pixel represents 10 meter ground resolution.
-Therefore, we need to calculate which pixels fall into our area of interest.
-With the recent Rasterio versions, we can read COGs by passing a rasterio.windows.Window to the read function.
-First, we open a [virtual file](https://rasterio.readthedocs.io/en/latest/topics/vsi.html)(urls of a hosted file):
+In order to calculate which pixels fall into our area of interest, we need to reproject our geoJSON coordinates into pixel row/col. With the recent Rasterio versions, we can read COGs by passing a rasterio.windows.Window (that specifies which row/col to query) to the read function.
+Before we can query, we need to open a [virtual file](https://rasterio.readthedocs.io/en/latest/topics/vsi.html)(urls of a hosted file):

 ```python
 for geotiff_file in [red, nir]: